Skip to content

 Why do transformations fail?

 Another challenge is the leaked announcement.
-You have started changing the culture of the business immediately when you announce, or whispers sneak out, that things are going to be done differently.
-Without a formal announcement and education of the change, people create their own version of what potentially may happen.
-Teams will react to how they received the information and what was contained in the information.
-An out of touch management may well spark a revolution within the teams by focusing on issues they do not agree are a priority.
+You have started changing the business culture immediately when you announce, or whispers sneak out, that things will be done differently.
+Without a formal announcement and education about the change, people create their own version of what potentially may happen.
+Teams will react to how they received the information and what was contained.
+Out-of-touch management may well spark a revolution within the teams by focusing on issues they do not agree are a priority.

-Transformations affect people in many different ways and only experience in execution provides you with the depth of insight to ensure it stays on track and most of all delivers the required ROI.
+Transformations affect people in many different ways.
+Only experience in execution provides you with the depth of insight to ensure it stays on track and delivers the required ROI.

 You need to get a transformation right the first time.

-Often when we review companies, there are bread crumbs of attempted change that have been swept under the carpet and other companies where the damage is like an open wound, and you are greeted by an atmosphere of traumatised personnel where change has been winding its way around the business.
+When we review companies, we often find breadcrumbs of attempted change swept under the carpet, and others with damage like an open wound.
+You are greeted by an atmosphere of traumatised personnel, and change has been winding its way around the business.

-I recently met with a company that was contemplating a transformation, for the third time, and were looking at ways they could ensure success and achieve their outcomes.
-They outlined to me the previous attempts had only been minor change processes and they had experienced some bumpy roads going through those changes, and the results were not anywhere near the levels they had expected.
-They had consoled themselves that this is just how it is with change and a good job had been completed.
-They had collectively agreed the upside is never going to be as high as what you consider it will be.
+I recently met with a company that was contemplating a transformation for the third time and was looking at ways they could ensure success and achieve their outcomes.
+They told me that the previous attempts had only been minor change processes, and they had experienced some bumpy roads going through those changes.
+The results were not anywhere near the levels they had expected.
+They consoled themselves that this was just how it was with change, and a good job had been completed.
+However, they had collectively agreed that the upside would never be as high as what you consider it will be.

-The executive had put together a committee of people to guide the transformation and those people provided the stewardship to everyone involved.
-Those people were all briefed on where the company was heading and what had to be achieved.
-They met on a regular basis to discuss the progress and any issues that needed addressing.
+The executive had put together a committee of people to guide the transformation, and those people provided stewardship to everyone involved.
+Those people were briefed on where the company was heading and what must be achieved.
+They met regularly to discuss the progress and any issues that needed addressing.
 They made decisions at those meetings to keep the transformations moving forward.
-They described to me that was the process they had experienced in other companies they had worked for and the results they were getting were in line with their past experiences.
+They described the process they had experienced in other companies they worked for, and the results they were getting were in line with their past experiences.

-I agreed with them that many change programmes or transformations are conducted in this manner and that the results they are experiencing were measurable to others applying the same practices.
-I gently entered the subject that however, I did not believe they were applying best practice for transformations.
-Their results were inevitable as there were four cornerstones of transformations missing in their approach.
+I agreed with them that many change programmes or transformations are conducted this way and that the results they are experiencing are measurable to others applying the same practices.
+However, I gently entered the subject, and I did not believe they were using best practices for transformations.
+Their results were inevitable as four cornerstones of transformations were missing in their approach.
 They are:

 Transformation Cornerstone #1.
-Ensure you have a documented plan in place of what you need to change, how it needs to be changed, and what the completed standards will be from the change.
+Ensure you have a documented plan of what you need to change, how it needs to be changed, and what the completed standards will be from the change.

-Change has many layers and items necessary to address during the ‘transformation’ process.
-Often one interrelates to another and if they are not addressed in the right sequence, with the full understanding of what ‘cause and effect’ you are dealing with, the transformation will go off track or languish in its first couple of months.
-A well-documented sales improvement review and the execution plan are vital.
+Change has many layers and items that must be addressed during the ‘transformation’ process.
+Often one interrelates with another, and if they are not completed in the right sequence, with the full understanding of what ’cause and effect’ you are dealing with, the transformation will go off track or languish in its first couple of months.
+Therefore, a well-documented sales improvement review and the execution plan are vital.

-Not all companies cope well with change and others have cultures that require tremendous skill and endurance to transform.
-Just because the people give consensus to the desire to change does not mean they actually will change.
-You need to understand the companies and the people’s ability to cope with change and find a balance between their abilities and market demands.
-The change must be delivered in under 12 months for success and you need to consider the impact of that timeline throughout the business.
+Not all companies cope well with change; others have cultures requiring tremendous skill and endurance to transform.
+Just because people give consensus to the desire to change does not mean they will.
+You need to understand the companies and the people’s ability to cope with change and find a balance between their skills and market demands.
+Change must be delivered in under 12 months for success.

 Transformation Cornerstone #3.
 Develop your understanding of the human and cultural change dynamics of change.